HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 of the repellent -- and that subordinate and itinerant (no fixed

-territory) foxes behave differently to dominant animals, which can
+territory) foxes behaved differently to dominant animals, which can

 influence their response to repellents.
 Overall, however, The Fox